Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Projective and Threshold Implementations

 \begin{theorem}[ {\cite[Theorem~6.5]{Z20}}] Let $\mathcal{D}_b$ for $b \in \zo$ be efficient distributions over the same support with classical output and $\rho$ be an efficiently constructible state.
 Let $\mathcal{P}$ be a collection of projective measurements indexed by the support of $\mathcal{D}_b$, and consider the mixture of measurements $\mathcal{P}_{\mathcal{D}_b}$ where we sample a measurement according to $\mathcal{D}_b$ and apply it.
 Suppose $\mathcal{D}_0 \approx \mathcal{D}_1$.
 Then, for any inverse polynomial $\eps$,

-\end{theorem} We also give the following generalization where we consider measurements over multiple registers and allow the measured state and the measurement to be correlated, which will be needed in our copy-protection proofs. \begin{theorem} Let $\lambda$ denote the security parameter and let $k(\lambda)$ be a polynomial, $\eps(\lambda)$ an inverse polynomial and $\delta(\lambda)$ be an inverse exponential.
+\end{theorem} We give the following generalization which differs from the previous theorem in a couple of aspects.
+First, we consider measurements over multiple registers.
+Second, we allow the measured state and the measurement to be correlated, which will be needed in our copy-protection proofs.
+Finally, we give more fine-grained results in terms of adversary's advantage and runtime, which will again be needed in our proofs. \begin{theorem} Let $\lambda$ denote the security parameter and let $k(\lambda)$ be a polynomial, $\eps(\lambda)$ an inverse polynomial and $\delta(\lambda)$ be an inverse exponential.

 Let $\mathcal{S}^b$ and $\{\mathcal{B}^b_\ell\}_{\ell \in [k(\lambda)]}$ for each $b \in \zo$ be efficient distributions as follows. $\mathcal{S}^b$ outputs a $k$-partite state and a classical string $pp$, while $\mathcal{B}^b_\ell$ take in $pp$ and are classical.
 For each $\ell \in [k(\lambda)]$, consider the output distribution of the following experiment, denoted by $(\mathcal{S}^b, \mathcal{B}^b_\ell)$. \begin{enumerate} \item $\rho, pp \samp \mathcal{S}^b(1^\lambda)$. \item Sample $s \samp \mathcal{B}^b_{\ell}(pp)$. \item Output $(\rho, s, pp)$. \end{enumerate}